 What is a mole?

-Moles (pigmented nevi is the medical term) are growths on the skin that usually are flesh-colored, brown or black.
-Moles can appear anywhere on the skin, alone or in groups.
+Moles (nevi is the medical term) are growths on the skin that range in color from the natural skin tone to brown or black.
+Moles can appear anywhere on the skin or mucous membranes, alone or grouped.

 The life cycle of an average mole is about 50 years.
 As the years pass, moles usually change slowly, becoming raised and lighter in color.
 Often, hairs develop on the mole.
-Some moles will not change at all.
-Some moles will slowly disappear over time.
+Some moles will not change at all and some will slowly disappear over time.

 What causes a mole?